If you work in professional services, you know it costs a lot to lose a client.

 Net promoter score (NPS) is a common metric tracked by firms to understand how likely clients are, on average, to recommend a firm to a friend or colleague.
 Read our guide to measuring NPS here.

-But the average score is just that – it will only find the middle number between dissatisfied and satisfied clients and cannot home in on the source of dissatisfaction.
+But the average score is just that – it will only find the middle number between dissatisfied and satisfied clients.
+It cannot tell you how to deal with a dissatisfied customer at an individual level, or identify the root cause of frustration.

 Programs like client feedback benchmarking or industry initiatives, such as The Client Choice Awards, provide an external lens to analyse the drivers of dissatisfaction.
 Tools like this enable firms to compare their performance against industry standards and pinpoint areas where they lag competitors.